Seagate Technology Holdings PLC (STX): A Deep Dive into Its Perf

 Seagate Technology Holdings PLC: A Snapshot

-Seagate Technology Holdings PLC, with a market cap of $15.28 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
+Seagate Technology Holdings PLC, with a market cap of $13.3 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
 It forms a practical duopoly in the market with its chief rival, Western Digital; they are both vertically integrated.
-The company's sales stand at $7.38 billion, with an operating margin of 0.81.
+The company reported sales of $7.38 billion and an operating margin of 0.81.
+However, the company's recent performance and financial metrics suggest potential challenges ahead.

 Financial Strength Analysis

 Seagate Technology Holdings PLC's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 0.19 positions it worse than 99.12% of 1595 companies in the Hardware industry.
+The company's interest coverage ratio of 0.19 positions it worse than 99.12% of 1591 companies in the Hardware industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
+It's worth noting that the esteemed investor Benjamin Graham typically favored companies with an interest coverage ratio of at least five.

-The company's Altman Z-Score is just 0.39, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 0.27, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.14 indicates a struggle in handling existing debt levels.
-Furthermore, the company's debt-to-Ebitda ratio is 17.68, which is above Joel Tillinghast's warning level of 4 and is worse than 95.66% of 1660 companies in the Hardware industry.
+Furthermore, the company's debt-to-Ebitda ratio is 17.68, which is above Joel Tillinghast's warning level of 4 and is worse than 95.66% of 1658 companies in the Hardware industry.
+Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 Growth Prospects